 Our science curriculum is on a two-year cycling schedule.
 The seventh and eighth grade students study together in combined classes to accommodate this structure.

-Also, at the end of the school year when the 8th grade is on their class trip, 7th graders get the unique opportunity to dissect a fish and cow's eyeball and virtually dissect an earthworm.
+Also, at the end of the school year when the 8th grade is on their class trip, 7th graders get the unique opportunity to dissect a pig and cow's eyeball and virtually dissect an earthworm.

 Middle School Technology Consists of the following:

 - One-to-One computing with iPads (grades 5 & 6) and laptop PCs (grades 7 & 8)

 - Course-specific technology skills (word processing, spreadsheet, power point, etc.)

 - Progressing through the Smart Lab curriculum.